Everything You Need to Know About Florida Corporations:

-Florida Incorporation Services
+Florida Incorporation Options

 Skip the state fees!
 Get a Florida corporation and the best of our services today.
 Includes EIN, hassle-free maintenance, business address & mail forwarding, Privacy by Default®, local Corporate Guide® service, and everything you need to operate at full capacity.

 Get Florida corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 How to Incorporate in Florida

 To start a corporation in Florida, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file Articles of Incorporation with the Division of Corporations.
 You can file this document online, by mail or in person.
 The articles cost $70 to file.
 Once filed with the state, this document formally creates your Florida corporation.